 Michael Bonner

 Warning: This post is about my dog Ellie.
 She passed away on January 30th, 2023.
 I'm writing this to help me remember her.
-If you don't want to read about my feelings about a dog you can leave now.
+If you don't want to read about my feelings about a dog you can leave now, no hard feelings.

 Ellie